 - Bureau of Meteorology—primary information on water trading and water balances.
 Under the Water Act 2007 and the Water Regulations 2008, the bureau has statutory responsibility for collecting water trade data from jurisdictional agencies and irrigation infrastructure operators.
 The 2016–17 report is the first that uses the bureau’s dataset.

-- Department of Agriculture and Water Resources—information on Australian Government environmental water recovery
+- Department of Agriculture, Water and the Environment—information on Australian Government environmental water recovery

 - Commonwealth Environmental Water Office—information on the holdings and trade activity of the Commonwealth Environmental Water Holder

 - Murray–Darling Basin Authority—information on water trading and environmental water in the MDB

 - ABARES—information from the ABARES Murray–Darling Basin Irrigation Survey (MDBIS)

 - Australian Bureau of Statistics—information on farm water use and irrigated agricultural production

 - State and local water authorities—information about specific catchments.

 In 2016–17, 35,942 gigalitres of water entitlements were on issue in Australia.
 These entitlements were distributed between regulated and unregulated surface water systems and groundwater systems (Figure 1).
 The MDB accounted for 78 per cent of Australia’s regulated surface water entitlements and systems outside the MDB accounted for 79 per cent of unregulated surface water entitlements and 72 per cent of groundwater entitlements.
 The connected market in the southern MDB is the most important and active of Australia’s water markets.
 This is where the majority of trade activity occurs.